Ninaivil Nindraval (1967 film)

 The screenplay of Ninaivil Nindraval was written by Cho from a story by Rajasri.
 The film was produced by V. Ramasamy, photographed by T. N. Sundarababu and edited by L. Balu, with the music composed by V. Kumar.
 It was released on 1 September 1967, and emerged a success.

 Plot

 Prema stays at her paternal uncle Doctor Sammandham's house for her higher studies.
 Both move to Chennai.
-Prema has a bike accident and suffers amnesia, losing her memories.
+Prema has a bike accident and suffers from amnesia.
 Then she moves to a new city, where she meets an unemployed young man Prakash, and his friend Balu, protects her.
 Prema and Prakash fall in love and get married.
 She is then in another accident and loses the memories of her marriage.
 Prema's father Umapathi engages his General Manager Mohan.
 Balu moves to Chennai for his job, where he meets Prema and sends a message for his friend Prakash.
 Prakash reaches Bangalore and tries to prove Prema is his wife, but fails.
-Finally, Prema falls down into steps and recollects all her memories, her identity and her husband.
+Finally, Prema falls down the steps and recollects all her memories, her identity and her husband.
 Balu and his lover Meera get married.